Alice S. Fisher: Tenure

 One of Fisher's first major investigations at the DOJ was the Jack Abramoff Indian lobbying scandal which dealt with congressional corruption.
 In January 2006, Fisher announced a deal in which Abramoff, a Republican lobbyist, pleaded guilty to three felonies, including conspiracy to bribe public officials, in return for Abramoff's cooperation in the wide-ranging investigation into congressional corruption.

-In 2006, after a four-year investigation, federal prosecutors recommended to Fisher that three top Purdue Pharma executives be indicted on felony charges, including conspiracy to defraud the United States.
-According to a May 25, 2018 CNBC article, Rudolph W. Giuliani, who was representing Purdue Pharma at the time, held meetings with Fisher.
-Following these meetings, Fisher "chose not to pursue indictments against Purdue Pharma for their role in opioid abuse.
+In 2006, after a four-year investigation, federal prosecutors recommended to Fisher that three top Purdue Pharma executives be indicted on felony charges, including conspiracy to defraud the United States, on the basis that the company knew about "significant" abuse of the drug OxyContin in the first years its introduction in 1996 and concealed that information.
+According to a May 25, 2018 CNBC article, Rudy Giuliani, who was representing Purdue at the time, held meetings with Fisher.
+Following these meetings, Fisher, along with others in the criminal division," made it clear that they did not support the indictments" chose not to pursue them.